Saudi Vision 2030: Women's rights

 In early 2017, Saudi state schools announced that they would be offering physical education classes to both boys and girls starting in the fall of 2017.
 Later that year, the state announced that they would allow women to attend sports events, including those inside sports stadiums.
 On 26 September 2017, a royal decree was issued granting women the right to drive vehicles which took effect in June 2018.

 While changes to the law have been implemented for the welfare of women, some argue more progress still needs to be made.
 The case of Israa al-Ghomgham came to light after she and her husband were arrested in December 2015 for calling for the release of political prisoners and an end to anti-Shia government discrimination.
 Saudi prosecutors are seeking death penalty for Ghomgham.

 In 2019, the government-based web application Absher gained media attention and was criticized for tracking the movement of the women of the kingdom.
 The app, which promotes a male guardianship system, allows men to manage women's lives digitally by specifying where and when a woman can travel.
 The app also sends alerts to men's phones if a woman uses her passport at the border.
 The European Parliament and United States Congress condemned the app and urged the Kingdom to abolish its male guardianship system.

 In August 2019, Saudi Arabia lifted travel restrictions on women and granted greater control to those above the age of 21.

 As part of its plan to modernize, Saudi Arabia was adopting changes to enhance women's rights and gender equality.
 However, the country was being criticized, where human rights groups said that all its efforts "are not serious and fall within the whitewashing campaigns it is carrying out to improve its human rights record".
 It was after Saudi authorities detained a 34-year-old woman, Salma al-Shehab, and sentenced her to 34 years in prison.
 Shehab, a Ph.D. student of Leeds University, was in Saudi on vacation since the end of 2019.
 In January 2021, she was detained for her activity on Twitter, where she followed and retweeted activists and dissidents.
 She was sentenced to six years at the end of 2021, but the sentence was increased to 34 years after she appealed.
 The court also ruled for a subsequent 34-year travel ban, confiscation of her mobile phone, and for her Twitter account to be "closed down permanently".
 Shehab was reported on a Saudi-based crime-reporting app, Kollona Amn, or We Are All Security, by a user.
 Rights groups condemned Shehab's sentence, which they called evidence of Prince Mohammed's crackdown on dissent.

+Female labor force participation in Saudi Arabia rose from 20% in 2014 to 31% by 2021 (reaching 37% by Q3 2022).
+This was mainly due to the both gender-specific policies (lifting the driving ban, anti-harassment laws) and gender-neutral fiscal pressures (VAT introduction, energy price reforms).